 - Reduce the vulnerability and increase the resilience of the built and natural environment, the community and the economy to the risks of climate change (through adaptation).

 Council has adopted emission reduction targets (pdf.
-212KB) that align to the Paris Agreement to limit global temperature increases to below 2°C and pursue efforts to keep warming below 1.5°C above pre-industrial levels.
+212KB) that align to the Paris Agreement to limit global temperature increases to well below 2°C and to pursue efforts to limit the temperature increase even further to 1.5°C above pre-industrial levels.
 We are working towards net zero emissions by 2045 or earlier.